Quintaglio Ascension Trilogy: Themes and allegory

-The Quintaglio Ascension Trilogy is intended to be an allegory to our own Age of enlightenment.
+The Quintaglio Ascension Trilogy is intended to be an allegory to the human races' Age of Enlightenment.
 Each book features a Quintaglio equivalent to a prominent human thinker.
 Sal-Afsan is a Quintaglio version of Galileo, his son Toroca is the Quintaglio equivalent to Charles Darwin, and Mokleb is a Quintaglio Sigmund Freud.

 The Quintaglio Ascension Trilogy has an underlying theme of standing up for the truth in the face of overwhelming opposition, of dedication to a cause no matter what.
 It champions new, innovative ideas overcoming fundamentalist dogma, of rationality overcoming mysticism.
 These themes are explored in other books by Robert J. Sawyer.